Plastic Surgeon Dr. Jon Ver Halen

 After your surgery you’ll get some instructions about how to take care of yourself for the next few weeks.
 For instance, you’ll be given a compression garment to wear and recommendations about your physical activity level.
 Whatever instructions your surgeon gives you, be sure to follow them to the letter.
 This will help to both minimize your risks and improve the results you get from your liposuction.

 Whether you’re just starting to think about liposuction or have already decided to go ahead with it, learning about the process can help you understand the risks.
 If you have any questions or concerns about liposuction risks, reach out to us.
-Dr. Ver Halen is a Board-certified, experienced plastic surgeon, and he’s ready to help put your mind at ease.
+Dr. Ver Halen is an experienced, experienced plastic surgeon, and he’s ready to help put your mind at ease.

 Categories